Personal Boundaries in a Relationship

 No man is an island, entire of itself.

 This insight by poet John Donne captures the interconnectedness of humanity.
-While we are part of the human collective (and part of a couple), we are also independent beings.
+While we are part of the human collective (and perhaps part of a couple), we are also independent beings.
 As such, we must continue to protect, develop and preserve our core selves.

 What Healthy Boundaries Are